Wildwood Subdivision: Merger and consolidation

-The Seaboard line originally had its own alignment from Owensboro to Zephyrhills via Dade City, but that segment was abandoned in the early 1970s, shortly after the Seaboard Air Line's 1967 merger with the Atlantic Coast Line Railroad.
+The Seaboard line originally had its own alignment from Owensboro to Zephyrhills via Dade City, but that segment was abandoned in the early 1970s shortly after the Seaboard Air Line's 1967 merger with the Atlantic Coast Line Railroad.
 The abandonment was part of an effort to consolidate the merged network, which was named the Seaboard Coast Line Railroad.
 The Atlantic Coast Line route was kept in favor of the Seaboard route since is it went around the downtowns of Dade City and Zephyrhills.
 Despite its Atlantic Coast Line heritage, it is unofficially considered part of the S Line since it carries all S Line traffic (though, this segment still retains its ACL milepost numbering with AR and ARF prefixes).

 A portion of the former SAL line in Dade City became the Hardy Trail in 2019.

 After the merger, the line remained the Baldwin and Miami Subdivisions north of Coleman, but the remaining line from Coleman to Owensboro became the Coleman Subdivision.
 The ex-ACL segments were then part of the West Coast Subdivision.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
-The line was renamed the Wildwood Subdivision from Baldwin and Zephyrhills by CSX after more of the West Coast Subdivision was abandoned in 1987.
+The line was renamed the Wildwood Subdivision, a name the Seaboard Air Line used prior to 1926, from Baldwin and Zephyrhills by CSX after more of the West Coast Subdivision was abandoned in 1987.
 The Wildwood Subdivision and the rest of the S Line (CSX's designation for the former Seaboard Air Line main line) continues to be CSX's main route through peninsular Florida.